Twaddler01/rpg_similitude/README.md

 # Updates
 11-21-2024
-- Updated inventory.js to utilize the indexedDB database.
-Only a little left to migrate over!
+- Updated inventory.js to utilize the indexedDB database along with getting battle.js almost completed.
+Only a little more left to migrate over!
 - Created temporary function to load an existing character slot template for testing purposes.

 11-20-2024